Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 [![Tweet by @importantshock](Tweet-dependency-injection.png)](https://twitter.com/importantshock/status/1085740688283746304)

-Although both of these approaches are essentially equivalent, there's a slight benefit in using the second one.
-As functions are generally easier to compose than objects, we can apply various transformations on the _future_ result, without actually observing its value.
+Although both of these approaches are essentially equivalent, there's a slight nuance to the second one.
+As functions are generally easier to compose than objects, we can apply various transformations on the result, without observing its actual value.

 For example, we can define a special `Map` extension method that allows us to transform a delegate from one type to another.
-The following is its implementation for asynchronous functions with a single parameter:
+The following is its implementation for asynchronous functions with just one parameter:

 ```csharp
 public static Func<TParam, Task<TMappedResult>> Map(